fjukstad/walrus/README.md

 ## IO
-Each pipeline stage should write any output data to the directory `/walrus/STAGENAME` that is automatically mounted onside the docker container on start-up.
-Walrus automatically mounts input directories from its dependencies on start-up at `/walrus/INPUT_STAGENAME`.
+Each pipeline stage should write any output data to the directory `/walrus/STAGENAME` that is automatically mounted onside the docker container on start-up. walrus automatically mounts input directories from its dependencies on start-up at `/walrus/INPUT_STAGENAME`.
 The user specifies where this `/walrus` directory is on the host OS by using the `-output` command line flag (see Usage for more information).